angel-dart/gitbook/Middleware.md

 ```

 ## Named Middleware
-`Routable` instances allow you to assign names to middleware via `registerMiddleware`.
+`Router` instances allow you to assign names to middleware via `registerMiddleware`.
 After registering a middleware, you can include it in a route just by passing its name into the `middleware` array.
-If you are `use`-ing another Routable, you can map all its middleware into a namespace by passing it to the `use` call.
+If you are `mount`-ing another `Routable` or `Angel` instance, you can map all its middleware into a namespace by passing it to the `use` call.

 ```dart
 app.registerMiddleware('deny', (req, res) async => false);